rj-45 pinout wiring

 RJ45 Pinout Diagrams, the Tools You Need and more!

 Making RJ45 wiring easy when you have the right RJ45 pinout diagram.
 Several variations are shown below.
 I carry Ethernet cable with me all the time so you know it will be useful.
 To help you memorize it, I created an easy poem so you will always remember the most popular cable wiring color order.
+I know it’s counter-intuitive, to make something that means you won’t need to keep coming back, but to help you is my priority!
 I also share a video to help.
 Just follow the steps below to create your own.
 If you are looking for an Ethernet crossover cable you can make one following the steps below and paying attention to the relevant note.
 Read on!

 The first thing you need to do when making Ethernet cable is make sure you have the right tools.
 While I’ll cover that further below, you can also check out TheTechMentor.com article that reviews complete network installation tool kits here.